si-meone/DiskSpaceInformer/README.md

 Usability:
 - Tree structure for leafs don't need full path as you can see above what path you are in.
 - Better text alignment in text area for scrolling data.
-- Pie chart representation of space used
+- Pie chart representation of space used.
 - Add to right click menu , summary or break down of sub-folders.

 Performance: